MariosGkMeng/Straightforward-Obsidian2Latex/README.md

+# To be added soon
+- More videos on the conversion
+- General video showcasing all the functionalities

 # Citing this work
 Please cite the following if you use it for publishable work (i.e., if you write your paper in Obsidian, and use this code to print to Latex)
 ```